pvtl/docker-dev/docs/faqs.md

 ## How do I use HTTPS/SSL for my local containers?

-First, make sure you've added the optional HTTPS service to your `.env` config, eg `COMPOSE_FILE=docker-compose.yml:opt/https.yml`
+First, make sure you've added the optional HTTPS service to your `.env` config, eg `COMPOSE_FILE=docker compose.yml:opt/https.yml`

 Your browser may require you to enable a feature flag, to access the site with an insecure (self signed) certificate: